Nutrition Articles

 Experts also say that “Our immune response declines as we age, so it is important to consider every meal as an opportunity to nourish your body and support a healthy immune system.”
 Start small by adding a superfood each day into your diet and soon enough you start noticing some big changes to your health.

-Eating Healthy Spotlight on: Plums
+Eating Healthy: Spotlight on Plums

 - Plums, and their dried version known as prunes, are very high in phytonutrients, which function as an antioxidant and provide much benefit to the body.